code-423n4/docs/awarding/incentive-model-and-awards/README.md

 **Note:** Audits pre-dating February 3, 2022 awarded low risk and gas optimization shares as: `Low Risk Shares: 1 * (0.9 ^ (findingCount - 1)) / findingCount`

-### Grades for Analyses, QA and Gas reports
+## Grades for Analyses, QA and Gas reports

 Analyses, QA reports and Gas reports are graded A, B, or C.

 C scores are unsatisfactory and ineligible for awards.

-Judges choose the best report in each cateoory (Analysis, QA report, and Gas report), each of which earns the same 30% share bonus described under "High and Medium Risk bugs."

 All A-grade reports receive a score of 2; All B-grade reports get a 1.
 Awarding for QA and Gas reports is on a curve that's described [here](https://docs.code4rena.com/awarding/incentive-model-and-awards/curve-logic).

+### Bonus for best / selected for report
+Judges choose the best report in each category (Analysis, QA report, and Gas report), each of which earns the same 30% share bonus described under "High and Medium Risk bugs."

+Please keep in mind:
+- If there is a `selected for report` submission and all others in that category are B-grade, the `selected for report` submission will be treated as A-grade and given proportionally more than B-grade, plus the additional 30% bonus for being `selected for report`.
+- If the `selected for report` submission has a B-grade label, it will still be treated as a A-grade and given proportionally more than B-grade, plus the additional 30% bonus for being `selected for report`.

 ## Satisfactory / unsatisfactory submissions